What do you do with all those corks you’ve saved? Make a Cork Wreath.

 How to make these cute Christmas Santa Claus ornaments from Okra

-We’re celebrating “Christmas in July” here on the farm.
+We must remember to grow and dry our okra here on the farm in the summer so that we can have these wonderful Okra Santas for Christmas.
 These ornaments are made from the okra seed pods that dried on the okra plants at Big Mill Bed & Breakfast.
 Most folks just throw them away; when I was growing up we saved them for next year’s seeds. [click to continue…]